Qamar Rahman

 Qamar Rahman is an Indian scientist who has worked extensively in the last 40 years to understand the physiological effects of nanoparticles.
 She is known internationally for her work on asbestosis, the effects of slate dust and other household and environmental particulate pollution and means for improving occupational health.

-She is currently the Dean of Research Science and Technology, Amity University, Lucknow, India.
+She is currently the Dean of Research Science and Technology at Amity University, Lucknow, India.